subhankardas15071992-cloud/Nebula-De-Esser/README.md

 Version 2.4.0 has additional stability fixes, and now features the Cut Slope knob to fine tune the slope of the notch.

+Please note, version 2.4.0 will be the last version to use spectral compression based algorithm, for upcoming version 2.5.0 Nebula De-Esser is undergoing a complete re-write to switch to even more transparent Orthogonal Subspace Projection algorithm using Teager-Kaiser Energy Operator.

 <img width="1440" height="900" alt="Image" src="https://github.com/user-attachments/assets/5e364db7-b712-4768-9286-2773f9f35c46" />

 ---